-Step 1: Make the mushroom sauce
+Make the mushroom sauce

-Clean and chop the mushrooms if they are not pre-chopped.
+Clean and chop the mushrooms.
 To clean the mushrooms, rub the dirt off with a paper towel if not soiled.

 In general, mushrooms will release water while you cook them.
 So keep cooking them until all the water is gone and the pan is dry.

-When the wine is gone, add minced garlic, half of the vegan butter, and halved cherry tomatoes.
+Add minced garlic, half of the vegan butter, and halved cherry tomatoes.

 Cook on medium heat for another 5 minutes or until the tomatoes are soft and release their juices.

 Stir occasionally, then when the sauce is ready, add the chopped parsley.

 Add the pasta to a large pot with salted boiling water and cook as per package instructions minus one minute.

 When the pasta is done, reserve one cup of the cooking water, drain the pasta, and add it to the pan with the mushrooms.